HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking installed package size ...
+*   checking package dependencies ...
 NOTE
     ```
-      installed size is  6.4Mb
-      sub-directories of 1Mb or more:
-        R     2.9Mb
-        doc   2.6Mb
+    Package suggested but not available for checking: ‘spdep’
     ```

 # codebook